 Firstly, the Spitfire Wheel range is broad, they produce a huge range of wheel shapes available in various sizes that cover the many different styles of skateboarding.
 Spitfire Wheels are predominantly made in 99a or 101a durometer and are largely produced using their trusted Spitfire Formula Four urethane.
 Spitfire Wheels also use a regular standard urethane for some of their Spitfire Classics and they also offer an 80a cruiser skateboard wheel.
 This soft cruiser wheel is made from Spitfire's 80HD Formula, which promises no flex, so it will retain maximum speed on rougher surfaces.

 What is Spitfire Wheels Formula Four?

-Spitfire Formula Four is the tried and tested urethane formula that Spitfire uses for a large number of their skateboard wheels.
-Spitfire also have their own standard urethane that they use on Spitfire Classics and some other wheels.
+Spitfire Formula Fours is the tried and tested urethane formula that Spitfire uses for a large number of their skateboard wheels.
+Spitfire also have their own standard urethane that they use on Spitfire Wheels Classics and some other wheels.
 Spitfire Formula Four has been developed over many years with a heavy amount of research and development by the Spitfire skateboard team.
 It’s definitely their most popular and best urethane to date.
 It offers longer lasting performance, unmatched abrasion, fewer flat spots and gives a lasting speed.
 These are just a few of the Spitfire Formula Four features.